Updated: Nov 11

 8. Visit the National Parks

-Iceland has three massive national parks- Snæfellsjökull, Þingvellir and Vatnajökull.
+Iceland has three massive national parks- Snæfellsjökull, Þingvellir, and Vatnajökull.
 All three are full of incredible natural features and contain giant campsites.
-Exploring Iceland national parks, then, should be top of your list of things to do in Iceland in August.
+Exploring Iceland's national parks, then, should be top of your list of things to do in Iceland in August.